sap-tutorials/Tutorials/tutorials/tutorial-first-steps/tutorial-first-steps.md

 Of course, you can use both.
 For example, search for `Python` and then further filter by `SAP Conversational AI` tag.

 >More information on tags?
-See [Using Tags](https://community.sap.com/resources/using-tags).
+See [SAP Managed Tags](https://community.sap.com/t5/help/faqpage/title/Associated_Products).

 ### Open mission